Handbook of Business Procedures

 Some foreign destinations are considered restricted regions and travel must be approved by the International Oversight Committee.
 For information on this policy and its procedures, go to the International Office’s UT Travel Policy to Restricted Regions Web page.

 Section 2.02(B) of the State of Texas Travel Allowance Guide states that a state agency may pay or reimburse a state employee for travel expenses incurred while traveling to or from, or staying at a duty point in a foreign country only if the agency's chief administrator, or someone designated by the chief administrator, provides prior written approval.
-This approval is not required for Canada, Mexico, or U.S. possessions.
+This approval is not required for Canada, Mexico, or U.S. possessions because they are considered out-of-state travel, not foreign.

 At UT Austin, foreign travel using a state-funded account requires prior approval from the Dean/Vice President either in writing or, alternatively, electronically via the document routing of the Request for Travel Authorization (*DEFINE VE5/VE6).
 Prior approval cannot be delegated further by the Dean/VP.